The Land & then Building on it

 - above link that include great illustrations!

-Although this classification is about the downtown area then our neighborhood we do have a structure on Waveland Avenue that we can called a 'scaper' - The New York.
+Although this classification is about the downtown area then our neighborhood we do have a structure on Waveland Avenue that can called a 'scaper'.
+It's called The New York.

 Read more from Moss Designs from the above link that include great illustrations!